The minor consists of a minimum of 5 full courses (or the equivalent).

 Note: Students must earn minimum grades of C- or P for all courses that apply toward the minor.

-Visit the Statistical Modeling webpage for more information.
+Visit the Literary Translation webpage for more information.

-Students wishing to complete the statistical modeling minor should consult with a member of the curricular committee and complete the Interdivisional or Arts & Sciences Minor form.
-The form requires the signature of the committee chair.
+Students planning to declare the minor should consult with their advisor or a member of Literary Translation Committee.
+The form requires the signature of any member of the Literary Translation Committee.